imoralescs/imoralescs.github.io/README.md

 other

 ```
-select id, email from members;
+SELECT id, email FROM members;
 ```

 Quit from terminal postgrel